redpanda-data/redpanda/docs/www/configuration.md

 cluster member IPs, the node ID, data directory, and so on.
 The `rpk` section contains configuration related to tuning the machine that redpanda will run on.

+## Sample configuration

 Here’s a sample of the config.
+The [configuration reference](#config-parameter-reference) shows a more complete list of the configuration options.

-Only include the sections that you want to customize.
+Only include in your `redpanda.yaml` file the sections that you want to customize.

 ```yaml
 # organization and cluster_id help Vectorized identify your system.